Elden Henson: Career

 Henson portrayed Apple Computer engineer Andy Hertzfeld in the 2013 biopic Jobs.
 In September 2013, it was announced that he had been cast as Pollux in The Hunger Games: Mockingjay Parts 1 and 2.
 Principal photography began that same month in Atlanta, and concluded on June 20, 2014, in Berlin, Germany; the two parts were filmed back-to-back.

 Beginning in 2015, Henson portrayed Foggy Nelson in all three seasons of the Netflix television series Daredevil.
 Marvel announced Henson's casting in June 2014.
 During the audition for the role of Foggy Nelson, which was held via video conference call, Henson held his phone the wrong way and appeared upside down to others in the meeting.
 This mishap convinced the show's executives he was the right man for the part.
 Henson spoke of his excitement for Foggy's role in the series, saying "I was really excited as I was getting the scripts and reading that Foggy wasn't just a useless sidekick.
 He's not just comic relief.
 I mean, he is some of those things.
 He does have comic relief, but it was exciting to know that these other characters would have their own path and their own things that they're dealing with."
 In addition to Daredevil, Henson has also portrayed Foggy in the crossover miniseries The Defenders and a cameo appearance in the second seasons of Jessica Jones and Luke Cage.
+Henson reprised his role for the Disney+ Daredevil revival series, Daredevil: Born Again.